lutzroeder/minimal/README.md

 `./admin` is a [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script automating common tasks to run the website (on Windows use Git Bash or [WLS](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)).

-The script can be configured via `./admin.cfg` and provides two sets of commmands, one for local development and another for running the website on an actual Linux server.
+The script can be configured via `./admin.cfg` and provides two sets of commmands, one for local client development and another for running the website on an actual Linux server.

-After cloning the repository on an Ubuntu Linux server modify `/etc/environment` to include `ENVIRONMENT=production` and run `./admin start` to run the site via an [NGINX](https://www.nginx.com).
+After cloning the repository on an Ubuntu Linux server modify `/etc/environment` to include `ENVIRONMENT=production` and run `./admin start` to run the site via [NGINX](https://www.nginx.com).